-Tim Ferris did research hard for the The 4-Hour Body, and I appreciate that a lot.
+Tim Ferris did research hard for The 4-Hour Body, and I appreciate that a lot.

-I find The 4-Hour Body to be a hugely informative book.
+I find The 4-Hour Body to be dated and a purveyor of many debunked myths.

 This is something that Michael Pollan calls “nutritionism” in In Defense of Food and he explains very well all the drawbacks of looking at the single nutrients instead of the whole food.

-I prefer a more of a holistic, whole food approach.
+I prefer a more holistic, whole-food approach.
 Which is also simpler to live with.

 Tim says a binge day a week is actually helpful to lose fat.

 But I just didn’t like the idea.
 For sugar lovers “eating whatever you want” could easily mean kilos of pies, desserts, and ice creams.

 I don’t think that’s good.
-Plus there are food that should be off limits at any time, like industrial trans fats.
+Plus there is food that should be off-limits at any time, like industrial trans fats.

 Addendum: after reading books such as Hunger by Roxane Gay I understand that binge days are not just a real issue, but completely a bad idea for people with food addictions.
 For them, I recommend Bright Line Eating.